alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 Each widget has an associated `Styles` component, which contains a `Vec<Entity>` which points to some (possibly 0) number of **styles**, represented as entities with a `Style` marker component.

 Each style in that vector is applied, in order, to the widget, overriding the **style parameters** that already exist.
-Style parameters components on UI widgets that implement the `StyleParam` trait, serve to control some element of its presentation, such as the font, background color or text alignment.
+Style parameters are stored as components, and serve to control some element of its presentation, such as the font, background color or text alignment.
-Style parameters can be reused across disparate widget types, with functionality achieved through systems that query for the relevant style components.
+Style parameters can be reused across disparate widget types, with functionality achieved through systems that query for the relevant components.
-The type of the style parameter components determines which behavior it controlling, while the value returned by `.get()` controls the final behavior of the widget.
+The type of the style parameter components determines which behavior it controls, while the value returned by `.get()` controls the final behavior of the widget.

+Every style parameter has both a `MyStyle<Base>` and a `MyStyle<Final>` variant, stored together on each entity.

 When working on complex games or applications, you're likely to want to group your styles into **themes**, automatically applying them to large groups of widgets at once.